Government Shutdown Cut Into Economic Growth, CBO Says

 "In particular, CBO is uncertain about how much discretionary spending was affected by the partial shutdown, how affected federal employees and contractors adjusted their spending in response to delayed compensation, and how agencies will adjust their spending on goods and services now that funding has resumed," it said.

-The report came as federal employees were beginning to return to work, following Friday's agreement between President Trump and congressional leaders to reopen the government for three weeks while negotiations continue over border security.
+The report came as federal employees were beginning to return to work following Friday's agreement between President Trump and congressional leaders to reopen the government for three weeks while negotiations continue over border security.

 Rep. John Yarmuth, D-Ky., chairman of the House Budget Committee, said the report should serve as a warning to Trump not to shut down the government again.